SquareAndCompass-2/pip-services-docs/content/en/v4/toolkit_api/golang/rabbitmq/_index.md

 ---
 type: docs
-title: "AWS module"
+title: "RabbitMQ"
 gitUrl: "https://github.com/pip-services4/pip-services4-go/tree/main/pip-services4-aws-node"
 no_list: true
 weight: 500
 description: >
-    Components for supporting work with the AWS cloud platform.
+    The RabbitMQ module contains a set of components for working with the message queue in RabbitMQ through the AMQP protocol.
 ---